Weichenleeeee123/BetterMouseYoke-for-MSFS/README_EN.md

 - **Locked Mode** - Joystick stays at a specified position, mouse moves freely.
 - **Center Dead Zone** - When locked near the screen center, the joystick automatically recenters.

+### Ground Rudder Mode (New)
+- **Hold Left Mouse Button** - In "Active Mode", hold the left mouse button to enter ground rudder mode.
+- **Rudder Control** - Horizontal mouse movement will exclusively control the rudder (Z-axis) for easy ground maneuvering.
+- **Attitude Hold** - Pitch and roll attitude will be locked at the current position when entering this mode.
+- **Smooth Constraint** - The mouse will be smoothly "snapped" to a horizontal line, providing a fluid single-axis control experience.

 ### 🎯 Visual Feedback
 - **Center Crosshair** - A white crosshair marks the screen center (joystick neutral position).
 - **Locked Crosshair** - A yellow crosshair shows the current locked joystick position.
+- **Ground Rudder Axis** - A cyan horizontal line is displayed in ground rudder mode, indicating the rudder control range.
 - **Transparent Overlay** - Does not interfere with other applications.

 ## System Requirements